 Several philanthropic and social impact investment organisations and funds exist in Australia that may present as potential funding partners for the MECTIP.
 These organisations and funds typically operate to advance disadvantaged communities and groups or to progress initiatives towards social or environmental priorities, such as climate change.
 Examples of potential partners for the Project may include:

 Minderoo Foundation – founded by Andrew and Nicola Forrest in 2001, the Minderoo Foundation maintains a core vision of support social and community change through targeted philanthropic investments and support.
 Amongst their target initiatives, the Minderoo Foundation maintains a focus on Indigenous employment, Indigenous entrepreneurship and advancement of the Indigenous community.
-To achieve its objectives, the Minderoo Foundation offers grants and impact investment programs that may be directed to different projects with align values.
+To achieve its objectives, the Minderoo Foundation offers grants and impact investment programs that may be directed to different projects with aligned values.

 Social Ventures Australia - Social Ventures Australia is a not-for-profit organisation that works with partners to alleviate disadvantage and works towards an Australia where all people and communities thrive.
 Social Ventures Australia effect change through a range of channels including advisory services, impact investing, social ventures and policy and advocacy.
 Importantly for the MECTIP, Social Ventures Australia may provide loans or equity investments (with support of their partner organisations) to organisations that create positive social impact.
 They may also directly link MYAC with investors to advance the Project.